 Similar to \citet{He2018AMC}, we observe that models including pointwise convolutions are harder to prune than their counterparts which rely solely on larger filter kernels.
 This is particularly apparent in the drop in FLOPs reduction from ResNet34 to ResNet50.
 While the larger ResNet and WideResNet models with bottleneck blocks continue the scaling pattern, the introduction of pointwise convolutions momentarily dampens the computational cost reduction.
 Increasing the width of each convolutional layer benefits pruning performance, as is apparent with the results of WideResNet50 with twice the number of channels per layer as in ResNet50.
 While pointwise convolutions can achieve similar or even better compression ratios compared to $3\times 3$ convolutions (see Figure \ref{subfig_resnet50_gating}), the cost overhead of the hashing and merging steps is higher relative to the baseline.

-When comparing the results to those seen on CIFAR-10, we note that our \methodname\ module achieves less compression on ImageNet classifiers.
-We directly relate this to the higher degree of complexity in the data.
-With a 100-fold increase in number of classes and roughly 26 times more training images than on CIFAR-10, the tested models store more information in latent feature maps, rendering them less redundant and therefore harder to compress.
-Methods that exploit the training data for extensively tuning their pruning scheme naturally achieve higher degrees of FLOPs reduction, as shown in Table \ref{tab_results_imagenet}.
+When comparing the results to those on CIFAR-10, we note that our \methodname\ module achieves less compression on ImageNet classifiers.
+We directly relate this to the higher complexity in the data.
+With a 100-fold increase in number of classes and roughly 26 times more training images than on CIFAR-10, the models store more information in latent feature maps, rendering them less redundant and therefore harder to compress.
+Methods that exploit training data for extensively tuning their pruning scheme naturally achieve higher degrees of FLOPs reduction, as shown in Table \ref{tab_results_imagenet}.